-The number of physicians certified in the field can be considered a strength of the system, which can be used as a resource for geographic access and training opportunities in scarce specialties (physical therapy, occupational therapy, speech therapy), although specialists in other fields do not agree with this opinion.
+The number of physicians certified in the field can be considered a strength of the system, which can be used as a resource for geographic access and training opportunities in scarce specialties (physical therapy, occupational therapy, speech therapy), although representatives of associations of these specialties consulted during the stakeholder meetings were against establishing a "fast track" retraining mechanism to address human resources shortages in short to medium term..

 According to the list of medical specialties, mastering the specialty of physical medicine, rehabilitation and balneology in a simplified manner (by the principle of affinity) is possible only for a doctor of internal medicine.
 This opportunity does not exist for neurologists, children's neurologists and traumatologists-orthopedics.
-In order to provide qualified rehabilitation services to neurological and traumatological-orthopedic profile patients, it would be justified to consider international practice and develop combined narrow specialties such as neurorehabilitation and traumatology-rehabilitation.
+In order to provide qualified rehabilitation services to neurological and